superneo41/Deep-Learning/readme.md

 **Deep Learning**

-A self-record of learning deeplearning.ai from Coursera
+A self-learning record of deeplearning.ai from Coursera